 Best practices in leveraging personalized CRM communciation features in the iModules interface.

-theLoop at Columbia College Chicago (iModules System Training)
+theLoop at Columbia College Chicago (customized iModules System Training)

 Taught ongoing series of workshops for content providers planning to use Columbia’s internal social network, 2007